Each rendition of the main theme, Shooting Star, is amazing. And then it goes vocal in the third.

-The SF2 games did away with this at first except for the The Final Dungeon.
+The SF2 games did away with this at first except for the Final Dungeon.
 Remember those sections where you get chased by Murian guards?
-If you touched them, you will initiate a minigame where you need to draw lines on the guard with the laggy touchscreen function.
+If you touch them, you will initiate a minigame where you need to draw lines on the guard with the laggy touchscreen function.
 In less than 5 seconds.
-Otherwise, a fight ensues.
+Otherwise, a fight ensues with the guards.
 They are rather tough with a lot of hitpoints.
-To make matters worse in order to even reach the Final Boss you need to sneak through those guards.
-Lose the Le Mu fight and you have to cross the dreaded section all over again.
+It peaks up in the end where you need to sneak through those guards in order to even reach the Final Boss.
+Lose the Le Mu fight?
+Have fun crossing through the dreaded section all over again!

 Ship-to-Ship Combat: Between Geo/Luna and Geo/Sonia shippers, sometimes elevating to idiotic heights.